jbarnoud/splitleafs/README.rst

    :alt: Travis-CI build status
    :target: https://travis-ci.org/jbarnoud/splitleafs

-This tools aim to split leaflets from a bilayer.
+This tool aims to split leaflets from a bilayer.
 It reads a GROMACS gro file or a PDB file and print an index file with one group per leaflet.

 Usage